A brief History of Modular Homes in Australia

 Benefits of Modular Homes

-Certainly, modular homes in Australia are not the exclusive domain of small, bespoke companies.
+Certainly, tiny houses in Australia are not the exclusive domain of small, bespoke companies.
 Very large construction companies use modular construction all the time.
 What are its benefits?

-You can build modular homes off-site, which means out of the weather.
+You can build tiny houses off-site, which means out of the weather.
 This can drastically improve the efficiency of the building process.

 It also means that all stock and trades are going to the same place for much of the construction process.